isaacs/sax-js/README.md

 * `lowercase` - Boolean.
 If true, then lowercase tag names and attribute names in loose mode, rather than uppercasing them.
 * `xmlns` - Boolean.
 If true, then namespaces are supported.
+* `position` - Boolean.
+If false, then don't track line/col/position.

 ## Methods